lindbrook/packageRank/README.md

 ### Notes

-1. Because packages with zero downloads are not recorded in the log, there is a censoring problem.
+1. Note that because packages with zero downloads are not recorded in the log, there is a censoring problem.

 2. Within each 5% interval of rank percentiles (e.g., 0 to 5, 5 to 10,
     95 to 100, etc.), a random sample of 5% of packages is selected and